googleapis/googleapis/README.md

 the code.

 ### Go gRPC Source Code
-It is somewhat difficult to generate Go gRPC source code from this repository, since Go has different directory structure.
+It is difficult to generate Go gRPC source code from this repository, since Go has different directory structure.
 Please use [this repository](https://github.com/google/go-genproto) instead.

 **NOTE:** The Makefile needs more improvements.